Stogas/feedback-api/README.md

 gofmt -d . # check what's wrong gofmt -w . # fix it
 ```
 TIP: automatic formatting is available in the vscode Go extension.
 Make sure to enable vscode's `editor.formatOnSave` feature to utilize this.
+Also, make sure to use the golang.go formatter (provided by the Go extension) instead of Prettier.